K

 With constant energy and a dedicated heart, this breed can prove to be one of the most loyal.

-Owning a Kai Ken: 3 pros and cons
+Owning a Kai Ken: 3 Pros and Cons

 Before deciding on such a rare breed, consider the pros and cons of introducing these dogs into your home and family life.

-Naturally clean: These dogs don’t like to be dirty, and they only need to be shampooed on an as-needed basis.Seasonal shedder: Kai Ken have a double coat that they blow (shed) twice a year, not great for owners with canine allergies.
+Naturally clean: These dogs don’t like to be dirty, and they only need to be shampooed on an as-needed basis.Seasonal shedder: Kai Ken has a double coat that they blow (shed) twice a year, not great for owners with canine allergies.

-Beautiful brindle colors: The brindle colors of the different variations of the Kai Ken dog makes themHigh separation anxiety: Because this breed has a big heart for its owners, they don’t do well alone.
+Beautiful brindle colors: The brindle colors of the different variations of the Kai Ken dog make them look like tigers.High separation anxiety: Because this breed has a big heart for its owners, they don’t do well alone.

 Size and Weight